 The Company records compensation expense for stock options based on the fair market value of the awards on the date of grant.
 The fair value of share-based compensation awards is amortized over the vesting period of the award.
-Compensation expense for performance-based awards is measured based on the number of shares ultimately expected to vest, estimated at each reporting date based on management's expectations regarding the relevant performance criteria, if any.
+Compensation expense for performance-based awards is evaluated based on the number of shares ultimately expected to vest, estimated at each grant date based on management's expectations regarding the relevant performance criteria, if any.
 The Black-Scholes option pricing model and Monte Carlo Simulation were used to estimate the fair value of the time-based and performance-based options, respectively.
+To estimate the grant date fair value of the performance vesting employee stock options, we utilized a Monte Carlo simulation-based approach to capture the holder's expected post-vesting exercise behavior.
+Specifically, we simulated the Company's stock price from the valuation date to the maturity of the options on daily basis using Geometric Brownian Motion, whereby the options are assumed to be early exercised if the simulated stock price exceeded a certain exercise threshold estimated based on empirical research.
 Under ASU 2016-09, Compensation - Stock Compensation ("ASC 718") Improvements to Employee Share-Based Payment Accounting, the Company elected to account for forfeitures as they occur.